-Flying Officer John Burgess (128714) served in the Royal Air Force Volunteer Reserve during World War Two.
+Flying Officer John Burgess (128714) served in the Royal Air Force Volunteer Reserve during the Second World War.
 He was the son of John (Senior) Burgess and Elizabeth Burgess of 3 Cambrai Street, Belfast, Co.
 Antrim.

 He died on 4th April 1943 aged 21 years old when Handley-Page Halifax HR754 NP-K crashed near Goxhill, Hornsea.
 The crew was bound for a bombing raid on the German city of Essen.
 They took off from RAF Lissett, Yorkshire at 1940hrs on 3rd April 1943.